ImVrishank/Word2Vec/README.md

 It is very clear that we cannot use the dictionary approach to teach a computer.
 Here is where a very famous linguist from born in the late 1800s called J.R Firth comes in to play.
 Mr. Firth has a very famous quote "*You shall know a word from the company it keeps.*".
 The underlying meaning is - the meaning of a word is its use in the language.
 This is the quote that we build this entire model of Word2Vec on.

-## How does the Word2Vec model work?

 ### Hyperparameters:
 - Vector Size: 60
 - Number of Word Vectors: 5000 (4999 + unk)
 - Context window: 5

-We are building a Bag of Words (BoW) model.
-Here is how it works in theory.
-We have a huge corpus of clean text and a pointer which moves from the beginning to the end of the corpus, word-wise.

-We first make a list of the most often used words in the corpus.
-We grab the first 4999 of these word that occur most often in the corpus.
-This is our vocabulary.
-We shall build word vectors for each of these words in the vocabulary.

-Next, we replace every single word that isn't in the top 4999 with a token unk.
-Now we only have 5000 unique words in the corpus.

-We are now going to train a neural network with 10 (2 x context length) neurons in the input layer.
-The singular hidden layer has 60(vector size) neurons.
-Now we have a singular neuron as the output layer.

-Let us assume the pointer is at the *nth* word, we start grabbing the context words surrounding it.
-Since our context length is 5, we grab 5 words before and 5 words after the word the pointer is pointing to.
-We are now going to compare each of these words with our vocabulary to make a one-hot encoding vector for each of the 10 words.
-Now, we add these word vectors element wise, The vector of 5000 cells we get after doing this, will act as our input to the neural network's input layer.
-The label for the output will be the one hot encoding of the word the pointer is pointing to.